gpalanishankar/terraform/readme.md

 ## Content

-* Terraform Scripts for ec2 provsion and Jenkins install on it.
+* Terraform Scripts for ec2 provsion.
-* Jenkins Install scripts
 * README.md

 Using these scripts you can automate the provision of Jenkins master on AWS EC2 instance.